-Spread betting is a type of financial derivative product, where the trader can perform speculation on the price of the assets, whether it will rise or decline without any need of being an owner of the assets.
+Spread betting is a type of financial derivative product where the trader can speculate on the price of the assets, whether they will rise or decline, without any need to be an owner of the assets.

 When there is trading in the stock market, the broker proposes two prices for the traders willing to do spread bets.
-The one among them is the price at which the trader can buy or bid price and the second one is the price at which the trader can sell or ask price and the discrepancy between these two prices is known as the spread.
-In such types of derivatives, there is no need to pay a broker with fees or commission as the broker makes his profit from the spread between the two prices.
-The trader will go with these prices according to the market circumstances as if the market grows then the trader will go with a bid price and if the market declines then the trader will go with the ask price.
+The one among them is the price at which the trader can buy or bid price and the second one is the price at which the trader can sell or ask price, and the discrepancy between these two prices is known as the spread.
+In such types of derivatives, there is no need to pay broker fees or commissions as the broker makes his profit from a distance between the two prices.
+The trader will go with these prices according to the market circumstances; if the market grows, the trader will go with a bid price, and if the market declines, the trader will go with the ask price.

 Features of Spread Betting